hkevin01/FLL-SIM/docs/gui_guide.md

 ## Overview

 The FLL-Sim GUI provides a comprehensive graphical interface for the First Lego League Simulator.
-It makes robot programming and simulation accessible through an intuitive point-and-click interface.
+Built with PyQt6, it offers a modern, cross-platform interface that makes robot programming and simulation accessible through an intuitive point-and-click interface.

 ## Getting Started